sstsimulator/sst-core/src/sst/core/testingframework/readme.md

 ## Overview
 This frameworks is built upon Python's unittest module and modified to operate for SST.
 It is designed to operate on Python 2.7 - Python 3.x.
 No 3rd party modules are required, however to enable (optional) concurrent testing, the `testtools` module must be pip installed.

 When the test system is run, it will automatically discover testsuites (this is can be controlled by the user).
 Each testsuite can have multiple tests.
-All tests (of all discovered testsuites) will be given the opportunity to run, however some build or environment conditions or scenarios may require tests to be skipped.
+All tests (of all discovered testsuites) will be given the opportunity to run, however some build settings, environment conditions or scenarios may require tests to be skipped.
 The decision to skip a test is performed by the test code.

 There is no guarantee on the order of Testsuites being run, however, all tests within a testsuite will be run before the next testsuite is started (see concurrent testing for exceptions).
-Note: Tests within a test suite are not guaranteed to run in a specific order.
+Note: Tests within a test suite are ALSO not guaranteed to run in a specific order.

 ## Building and Installing the SST Testing Frameworks